-If you are a private company it is not necessary for you to arrange a shareholder meeting to approve the new name.
-Instead, either the directors or shareholders can propose a written special resolution which they circulate to all members eligible to vote.
+Private companies are not required to arrange a shareholder meeting to change company name.
+Instead, either the directors or shareholders can propose a written special resolution which can be circulated to all members eligible to vote.
 The Companies Act 2006 s283 requires that the written resolution state that it is a special resolution and again it must be passed by a majority of not less than 75% of members eligible to vote.

-Inform Direct provide a free template written special resolution for change of name for you to complete and circulate to all company members eligible to vote.
+Inform Direct provide a free template written special resolution for change of name for you to complete and circulate to all shareholders eligible to vote.

 2 Provision in the articles of association

-For some companies seeking to authorise a change of name, an alternative approach may be available.
+For some private companies an alternative procedure to change company name may be available.
 If your company was incorporated with bespoke articles of association it may be worth checking whether they contain any special provisions enabling the directors to authorise by board resolution the change of company name (with no need for shareholder approval.)

-However, if like most companies yours was incorporated with model articles you must obtain shareholder approval of any change to company name, in the way described above, via a special resolution.
+However, if like most companies yours was incorporated with model articles you must obtain shareholder approval by passing a resolution to change company name, in the way described above.

 Having obtained approval of the new company name, you are now ready to complete your change of name application and submit it to Companies House.

 It’s possible to complete a paper application (Form NM01 for approval by shareholder resolution or Form NM04 for approval by provision in the company’s articles).
 The paper form must be posted to Companies House, together with a copy of the special resolution (if this is applicable) and payment of the fee.
-However, this method can take a week or more to process and the change of company name won’t be effective until it’s processed by Companies House.
+However, this method can take ten days or more to process and the change of company name won’t be effective until it’s approved by Companies House.

-Instead, most companies now choose to file their application online, taking advantage of a simple dedicated solution such as Inform Direct.
-Approval can usually be received from Companies House in as little as 3 hours if you file online.
+Instead, almost 90% of companies now choose to file Companies House change of name requests online, taking advantage of a simple dedicated solution such as Inform Direct.
+If you file online, Companies House approval is often received in as little as 3 hours.

-Using Inform Direct to submit your company change of name application you will complete in just 3 simple steps:
+Using Inform Direct to submit your Companies House change of name application is simple and can be completed in just 3 simple steps:

 1 Check your new company name: